SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 ![uploado.jpg][11]

 Next comes, what is probably the toughest part of most OS installs, hard disk preparation.
-Most people are used to Windows style partitions of C:\, D:\ drives, while \*nix OS don&#8217;t follow that architecture. \*nix treats all devices as files, and so your c:\, D:\ drive gets mapped as funky names like /dev/sda1 /dev/sda2 and so on.
+Most people are used to Windows style partitions of C:\, D:\ drives, while \*nix OS don't follow that architecture. \*nix treats all devices as files, and so your c:\, D:\ drive gets mapped as funky names like /dev/sda1 /dev/sda2 and so on.
 While it seems confusing at first, in reality, its not that hard.

 / &#8211; refers to &#8220;root&#8221; or the topmost structure in the hierarchy.